binawebku/woo-special-product-offer/README.md

 - Customer selections are sanitised and stored inside cart item data with a base price snapshot.
 - Subscription items receive the configured percentage discount during `woocommerce_before_calculate_totals` and whenever carts are restored from the session.
 - Cart, checkout, and order summaries automatically surface the purchase type, chosen frequency, and savings so both the shopper and fulfilment teams stay informed.
+- Subscriber billing phone numbers are copied into the `wspo_subscription_phone` order meta key, visible from the **Custom Fields** panel when viewing an order in the WooCommerce admin.

 ## Usage tips